12 U.S. Islands to Add to Your Bucket List—No Passport Required

 Escape to a beautiful island paradise without passing through customs.

-If you drive just 1.5 hours from the city, you'll find Caguana Indigenous Ceremonial Park featuring stone monoliths, petroglyphs, and artifacts from the 14th and 15th centuries.
+If you drive about 90 minutes from San Juan, you'll find Caguana Indigenous Ceremonial Park featuring stone monoliths, petroglyphs, and artifacts from the 14th and 15th centuries.
 Equally fascinating is Castillo San Felipe del Morro, a Spanish fort that took a staggering 250 years to build and completed in 1790.

 Stay right on the water at the San Juan Marriott Resort and Stellaris Casino in the Condado area, famous for its vibrant dining, shopping, and nightlife scene.